oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Imperial Institute of Brittania.md

 ### Department of Geology

 The Department of Geology is focused on the science of rocks and minerals, as well as the exploration of [[Remnant Fields]].
 Dive teams, consisting of geologists and heavily armed, veteran men-at-arms, are assembled by the department to explore remnant fields.
-The department also maintains many way-houses throughout Remnant Fields to aid in deeper subterranian exploration.
+The department also maintains many way-houses throughout Remnant Fields to aid in deeper sub-terranian exploration.
 The Department of Geology primarily explores the Yorkshire, Rondane, Cook and Marten Falls Fields, as well as explorations into the Grand Crater.

 Men-at-arms working for the Geology department are renown specialists at field diving, with each soldier expected to be able to survive days within a Remnant Field without equipment.